huggingface/blog/gemma.md

 )
 ```

+For more details on using the models with transformers, please check [the model cards](https://huggingface.co/gg-hf/gemma-7b).

 ### JAX Weights

 All the Gemma model variants are available for use with PyTorch, as explained above, or JAX / Flax.
 To load Flax weights, you need to use the `flax` revision from the repo, as shown below: